Real-world location based, semi-immersive virtual reality landscape overlaid on public spaces

 As a result, the scenery through digital devices is the combination of different stories with different digital landscape elements overlaid on the real space.
-Colourful flowers appear where people are expressing their joyfulness; leaves falling down where people are worried about their days.
+Colorful flowers appear where people are expressing their joyfulness; leaves falling down where people are worried about their days.
 Messages come into this place, consisting a big story about this area.
 People get to know others’ stories.

-Strategy - The Layer of Digital Landscape
+The Layer of Digital Landscape

 The physical part of Mood Garden creates a real context for its digital parts, which enables visitors to walk through the pathways physically and observe Mood Garden from different perspectives in real space.
 The digital part of Mood Garden provides experiences you can never have in a traditional landscape - responsive and various.